Welcome to SMCore documentation

 - Translations (*lex*.txt)

-- Internal use for new version download, unit tests.
+- Internal use for new version download or obsolete files not removed for compatibility.

 About the documentation